mholling/nswtopo/README.markdown

 You will first need to create a directory for the map you are building.
 Running the script will result in a large number of image files representing the map layers, so a directory is needed to contain them.

+The simplest way to create a map is to trace out your desired area using Google Earth.
+Use the 'Polygon' tool to mark out the map area, then save this polygon in KML format as `bounds.kml` in the directory you created for your map.
+When running the script (see below), your bounds file will be automatically detected and a map produced using the default scale and settings.

-In this directory, create and edit a configuration text file called `config.yml` which will contain the bounds of the area you want mapped.
+Alternatively, create and edit a configuration text file called `config.yml` which will contain the bounds of the area you want mapped.
 (This format of this file is [YAML](http://en.wikipedia.org/wiki/YAML), though you don't really need to know this.)
 Specify the map bounds in UTM by providing the UTM zone (54, 55 or 56 for NSW) and minimum and maximum eastings and northings, as follows:

     zone: 55
     eastings: